mhscc/web-dev-workshop/nextjs/NEXTJSTUTORIAL.md

 ### Setting Up NextJS Project

 1. If you haven't already, install NodeJS
-2. Follow the instructions in this [video](https://www.youtube.com/watch?v=kap8xrWMNDM) to integrate TailwindCSS into your project
+2. Follow the instructions in this <a href="https://www.youtube.com/watch?v=kap8xrWMNDM" target="_blank">video</a> to integrate TailwindCSS into your project
 3. Open a new terminal in Visual Studio Code and type `yarn dev` or `npm run dev` to run the app

 ### JSX